THIS POST IS PART OF THE ULTIMATE GUIDE TO NON-SURGICAL ORTHOPEDIC CARE

 To determine whether you have transient osteoporosis of the hip your physician will ask you for a complete medical history, have you describe your symptoms and conduct a physical examination.
 An X-ray or MRI may be necessary to confirm the diagnosis and determine if there are other problems.

 Transient osteoporosis generally resolves on its own in 6 to 12 months.
-Treatment options focus on reducing pain and maintaining strength.
-Options include:
+Treatment options focus on decreasing pain and improving function.

 - Physical therapy